zeddy303/zcraft/README.md

 7.  **Don't forget to update your GRUB configuration** after installing the linux-surface kernel.

-8. Blacklist the **`intel-ipu6`** module by adding the following line to `/etc/modprobe.d/blacklist.conf` to fix potential camera issues.
+8. Blacklist the **`intel-ipu6`** module by adding the following line to `/etc/modprobe.d/blacklist.conf` to fix potential freezing issues when closing cover.

     ```bash
     blacklist intel-ipu6